Oroni/COS30049-Assign3/README.md

 >> Download the zip file and extract it to your desired location.

+>> You will find everything inside the venv folder

 >> Navigate to the BackEnd folder inside the extracted directory.

 >> Open a terminal here and start the backend by running: python main.py